4ms/metamodule-docs-website/docs/action_menu.md

 ### MIDI Assign

-This enables MIDI Assign mode, which allows you to quickly map params to MIDI CC or MIDI Note gate on/off events.
+This enables MIDI Assign mode, which allows you to quickly map parameters to MIDI CC or MIDI Note gate on/off events.
 See [Quick Assign Jacks](using_metamodule_jacks.md#quick-assign-jacks)

 ### Delete

 Delete the module from the patch, removing all cables and mappings.
 This cannot be undone.
-(However, you can Revert the patch file it to restore the module).
+(However, you can Revert the patch file to restore the module.)